Marcel Kunz: Club

+After his career with FC Basel, Kunz played another season with Nordstern Basel in the Nationalliga B and then retired from active football completely.
+The following seasons he worked as coach for the amateur clubs FC Langenthal, FC Oberwil, FC Riehen, FC Nordstern und SC Kleinhüningen.

-International career
+International

 Kunz was called up by trainers Alfredo Foni and Erwin Ballabio into the Switzerland national football team as successor to Karl Elsener.
+Although Kunz was relatively small for a goalkeeper, which was also true of many of his colleagues at that time such as Karl Grob, Jean-Claude Donzé and others, he was repeatedly called up for the Swiss senior national team.
+Mario Prosperi (Lugano) was seeded there in those years and there were other strong competitors such as Karl Grob (FCZ), Jacques Barlie (Servette) and René Deck (GC).
+Nevertheless, Kunz made 14 international appearances between 1967 and 1971.

 He played his debut for Switzerland on 24 May 1967 in the Hardturm, in Zürich, in front of 21,337 spectators in the legendary 7–1 win against Romania.
-He was capped a total of 14 times for Switzerland.

 He played his last game for his country on 13 October 1971 in St. Jakob Stadium, in front of 47,877 spectators, under coach Louis Maurer.
 The Euro 1972 qualifying game ended with a 2–3 defeat against England.